pocession/JapanHousePrice/README.md

 * This model can be applied to all districts in Kanagawa.
 * This model is scalable, means it could be adjusted to predict house prices across whole Japan.
 # 2. Introduction
-I start this project to understand Japanese realestate market and to practice my data analysis skills.
-The data wrangling process and modeling are documented in each section.
+* I start this project to understand realestate market in Japan and to practice my data analysis skills.
+The idea behind this analysis is documented in each section of the README file.
 To increase the readibility, I remove most of R codes from the README file.
-I annotate the corresponding section number in R files instead.
+The annotation of R codes can be in each section of the R file.
+* To shorted the running time, the plotting commands in the R file are hidden.

-In this version, only data of Kanagawa prefecture is used for modeling.
+* In this version, only data of Kanagawa prefecture is used for modeling.
 # 3. Data and Files
 * The data is collected from [Land General information system](https://www.land.mlit.go.jp/webland/servlet/MainServlet).
 * Due to the large size of data files, data are not uploaded to the repository.
 You can download the data from [Land General information system](https://www.land.mlit.go.jp/webland/servlet/MainServlet).